-Figure 8 Emissions per hour in Finland (2022) and internationally (2021)
+Figure 8 Emissions per hour in Finland and internationally (2022) in albert productions

 When comparing Finnish statistics to albert's international figures, the small size of the Finnish sample should be noted.
 While Finland has now recorded the carbon footprints of 23 productions, albert's average emissions came from more than 2,000 productions.
-Albert's statistics from the past couple of years show that the COVID years had an impact on production emissions, which may still reflect in the 2021 statistics.
-Thus, the international statistics used in the figure 8, are probably lower in numbers than they were before the pandemic.
-However, there is a significant similarity in the columns, because in both, travel and transport produce the majority of emissions.
+There's a significant similarity in the columns, because in both, travel and transport produce most emissions regardless the sample size.